hep-mh/flounder/README.md

 ### • **macOS / iOS** •

 Currently, there do not exist any builds for macOS and iOS, as I lack access to a macOS device, which is needed to build for these platforms.
 There might be a native version for macOS in the future, but since Apple does not allow sideloading on iOS (and I will not pay the money to upload it to the App Store), the future looks a lot less promising for iOS. **However, even on these platforms, you can always use the web version.**

+## How to build?

+Flounder is written in Dart using Flutter.
+Hence, in order to learn how to build basic executables for the different platforms, check out https://flutter.dev.
+To get an idea for some of the commands, you may want to take a look at the files ``build-main.sh`` and ``build-windows.ps1``, which I use to build for Linux/Android on Linux and for Windows on Windows, respectively.
+These scripts also contain the relevant code to build Windows installer files, flatpaks, etc.

 ## Some history